-The Bunny Museum started at a home in Pasadena and recently moved into a larger building in Altadena which is shared by a bicycle shop The museum features over 30 thousand bunnies related memorabilia.
+The Bunny Museum started at home in Pasadena and recently moved into a larger building in Altadena, which is shared by a bicycle shop.
+The museum features over 30 thousand bunnies related memorabilia.
 Listed as a Guinness world record holder and was voted the best weird museum in the world.
 Open daily with a small admission charge.
 The Bunny Museum Address 2605 Lake Ave, Altadena, CA 91001.

 Museum of Broken Relationships

-This museum has two locations one in Zagreb, the Capital of Croatia and the other in Los Angeles.
+This museum has two locations one in Zagreb, the capital of Croatia, and the other in Los Angeles.
 They also do pop-up exhibits at various locations.
 Called a creative art project displays that tell a story about breakups and heartbroken couples.
-The location is right on Hollywood Blvd so parking can be difficult at best.
-There are plenty of other attractions in the area.
-Enough to fill a full day of activities.
-Admission is on the steep side considering the size of the place.
-But if you have recently gone through a break up it’s worth a look.
-Museum of Broken Relationships 6157 Hollywood Boulevard Los Angeles, California.
+The site is right on Hollywood Blvd so that parking can be difficult at best.
+There are plenty of other attractions in the area for a full day of activities.
+Admission is on the steep side, considering the size of the place.
+But if you have recently gone through a breakup, it’s worth a look—Museum of Broken Relationships 6157 Hollywood Boulevard Los Angeles, California.

 Bizarre Museum of Death Hollywood

 This bizarre Los Angeles Museum is not for the faint of heart and defiantly not for children.
 Exhibits include serial killers, bones, and skeletons, crime scenes, morgue photos, executions, severed body parts, and death photos.
 No pictures are allowed inside, so you will have to visit this place and see for yourself.
 Plan on spending about an hour walking around the museum if you have the stomach for it!
 Museum of Death Address 6031 Hollywood Blvd.
 Los Angeles, California, 90028